acornapps/hello-cocktail/README.md

 # hello-cocktail

-The sample code of "Hello Cocktail" application for Coctail Mini demo.
+The sample code of "Hello Cocktail" application for Cocktail Mini demo.